The Cars vs. Van Halen: The First Six Albums!

 Standout Track: Break Down

 Squier’s last Capitol album was an overlooked gem.
-For a 1980s AOR artist, the Spring of 1993 was a lousy time to release a new album.
+For a 1980s AOR artist, the Spring of 1993 was a lousy time to release a new album, as the rock world was focused on the next Nirvana and Pearl Jam albums and pretty much nothing else.
 This time around the songs (not to mention the cover art) were all first-rate, and Squier took some chances too: He mixed and matched musicians (his core band members along with others) for different songs, giving many of the songs a fresh sound.
 Sublime production by Mike Chapman certainly didn’t hurt, but Capitol Record’s refusal to promote the album led to Squier’s retirement from the music business (for the most part).
 Students of psychology will note that the lyrics here quite often reference psychotherapy.

 The album is much better than the cover indicates.